TobiasPankner/Letterboxd-to-IMDb/README.md

 `-p`: Can be used if you want to speed up the process, if you set it too high you might get rate limited.
 Default: 5
 `-c`: If the history is causing problems, you can add this flag to disable it.
 `-r`: Can be used to rate watched but unrated movies.
 Because IMDb doesn't have an option to "just watch", a default rating has to be specified
-`-w`: Used to transfer your watchlist
+`-w`: Used to also transfer your watchlist

 Advanced usage example:
 `py letterboxd2imdb.py -f .\letterboxd-user-2022-02-20-16-16-utc.zip -p 10 -r 5 -w `